thoaingan/microsoft-aks-days-redapt-public/day_2/06_azure_devops/02_automation_pipelines/03_build_and_deploy_our_app.md

 In my case, I change it to `tag: 'jm-$(Build.BuildId)'` for testing purposes, the main takeaway, is that you may want to choose a tag thats unique across pipelines, for example to test changes to the pipeline itself without impacting images being built on the mainline.

 You will also see `dockerRegistryServiceConnection` and `containerRegistry` which will need to be changed to reflect the connection created previously.

+The final step, would be to connect the AKS Service connection to our deploy step.

+You can find the value for this on the `Project Settings -> Service Connections` page.

+If you created an environment, in the previous steps, You will see in this list a Service Connection that matches this format: `<EnvName>-<clusterName>-<nameSpace>-XXXXXXXXXXXX`, click into the details page.

+In the browser, in the url bar, you will see `_settings/adminservices?resourceId=XXXX-XXXX-XXXX-XXXXX`.
+Grab the resourceId value and put it into your azure-pipelines.yaml for the following variable.

+`aksServiceConnection: 'XXXX-XXXX-XXXX-XXXXX'`

 If you made edits select `Save and run` twice, to confirm `Commit directly to the master branch`, if you did not, simply select `Run`.